smyers119/offline-pki/README.md

 GND, 2 is TX and 3 is RX.
 When using a USB to TTL adapter, you need to swap RX and TX.

 The default speed is 115200.
+A good small serial tool is `tio`.

 [gpio pinout header maps]: https://hub.libre.computer/t/gpio-pinout-header-maps-and-wiring-tool-for-libre-computer-boards/28